 What Happens During An Injection

 Injections are usually performed on an outpatient basis with a local anesthetic applied to the skin first to decrease your pain temporarily.
-The injection itself consists of a steroid which decreases any inflammation and reduces your pain over the long term.
+The injection itself consists of a steroid that decreases any inflammation and reduces your pain over the long term.
 It takes just a minute to complete, and most patients begin to feel relief quickly.

 Contact Palm Beach Pain Institute if you suffer with chronic pain and wish to find out if you could benefit from managing your pain with injections.